hipe/tmx/zerk/doc/issues/027-formal-parameter-sharing.md

 ## a middle-ground for today:

+([#015] is a subsidiary of the subject node, but its #"stated values" intro is a succinct summary of the below.)

 whereas [ac] has its own facilty for interpreting/inferring formal parameters, the [ze] will do so in this way: